Chapter 1: Types Of Search Engine Success Factors

 No single SEO factor will guarantee search engine rankings.
 Having a great HTML title won’t help if a page has low quality content.
 Having many links won’t help if they are all low in quality.
 Having several positive factors can increase the odds of success while the presence of negative factors can worsen those odds.

-On The Page search ranking factors are those that are entirely within the publisher’s own control.
+On-The-Page search ranking factors are those that are almost entirely within the publisher’s own control.
 What type of content do you publish?
 Are you providing important HTML clues that help search engines (and users) determine relevancy?
 How does your site architecture help or hinder search engines?

 SEO Violations & Ranking Penalties

 Make no mistake; search engines want people to perform SEO because it can help improve their search results.
 Search engines provide help in the form of guidelines, blog posts and videos to encourage specific SEO techniques.